singular-gpispace/pfd-parallel/README.md

 ```

 The following section is not necessary if installation via Spack has been completed, and should be skipped.
 It contains
 everything what Spack does automatically for you.
+Please continue with the Example section.

 # Manual installation from sources